-12.2.2 In the year 1 April 2019 to 31 March 2020, there were initially 34 planning applications objected by the EA.
-31 were objected due to the developments being at risk of flooding or would increase the risk of flooding elsewhere.
+12.2.2 In the year 2020 to 2021, there were initially 20 planning applications objected to by the EA.
+19 were objected due to the developments being at risk of flooding or would increase the risk of flooding elsewhere.

-- 12.2.3 Of the 31 initially objected, 18 of these objections were withdrawn based on revised submissions and/or conditions imposed.2 of which were withdrawn by the applicant.
-3 were refused. - 12.2.4 Prior approval was not determined for 4 applications.
-Therefore, 4 new planning permissions were granted contrary to Environment Agency advice in areas at risk from flooding.
-At the time of writing, 6 decisions were still pending decision/consideration.
+12.2.3 Of the 19 initially objected, 10 of these objections were withdrawn based on revised submissions and/or conditions imposed.
+1 of which was withdrawn by the applicant.
+5 have been refused.

+12.2.4 Therefore, zero planning permissions were granted contrary to Environment Agency advice in areas at risk from flooding.
+At the time of writing, 3 decisions were still pending decision/consideration.